conal/denotational-hardware/Examples/Add/Fin.lagda.md

 We can start by defining *one step* of `add𝔽s`, going from the sum of `k` addends (in addition to carry-in) to the sum of `k+1`.
 For additional precision, we can replace the accumulated `i` from above with `j * m`.
-As we march forward, `j` counts how many vector elements we've met and gratefully absorbed, and `k` counts how many more we can gleefully anticipate.
-As `j` ascends from `zero`, `k` descends to `zero`, always in perfect balance ☯.
-Ultimately, we offer a well-digested summary of our encounters.

 ```agda
 add𝔽ᶜ-suc : ∀ {j k m : ℕ}